Official coronavirus updates

 Are you free to volunteer to help someone in need due to the coronavirus pandemic?
 Perhaps you’re part of a group that already provides help in the community?

 Volunteer to help those in need, via Northamptonshire County Council’s website.

 There are a number of different schemes in place across Dodford, set up to help residents during the coronavirus pandemic.
 Everyone has been contacted directly.

-Sam has provided the May’s Dodford Diary, our newsletter for the village, including bin collection info.
+Sam creates the Dodford Diary, our newsletter for the village, including bin collection info.
 Please note that all classes and activities at the village hall are currently suspended for the foreseeable future, due to the coronavirus (COVID-19).

 Jennie and Steve are providing us with Church updates, including prayers and links to other websites during this period, which they’re updating frequently.

 - ways to cope with coronavirus quarantine (pdf poster)

 - suggestions for tv viewing from 28th March, from BBC arts director, Will Gompertz

 - read e-books from Northamptonshire library

 Doreen Addicott has set up a Facebook group called Dodford Past.
 If you have any memories that you’d like to share of Dodford or photos of Dodford that you’d like to add (like the ones posted in the old phone box in Dodford) please feel free to contribute.
 Visit the Facebook page.